 I included Scrivener's previous version in a roundup of Mac writing apps.
 But in short: Scrivener costs more up front but potentially less in the long run, and trades simplicity for versatility.

-Most other leading Mac writing apps, including the excellent Ulysses and Bear, embrace minimalism with stripped-down interfaces and relatively pared-back feature sets.
+Most other leading Mac writing apps, including the excellent Ulysses (opens in new tab) and Bear (opens in new tab), embrace minimalism with stripped-down interfaces and relatively pared-back feature sets.
 Their full capabilities also require subscriptions — roughly $30 a year for Ulysses, and $15 for Bear.

 Scrivener costs $45, period, and does a lot more than even the fairly robust Ulysses for that price.
 Scrivener's export tools also outshine its rivals', especially if you want to turn your work into sophisticated e-books or print manuscripts.